Why being nice as a leader backfires — and what to do instead.

 When we’re preoccupied with seeming popular instead of fair, when we optimize for pleasant conversations instead of honest ones — we hurt our teams.

-I was reminded of this most recently while I was reading The Watercooler, our online community with almost 1,000 leaders.
+I was reminded of this most recently while I was reading The Watercooler, our online community with almost 1,000 leaders in Know Your Team.
 One manager revealed he was facing this exact dilemma.
 He was seen as “The Nice Guy” in his company, always complementary, never critical.
 As a result, he was struggling how to start giving his team difficult feedback — and his team was floundering.

 He’s not the only one.

 Have you ever found yourself in one of these situations?

 - You avoided giving tough feedback to a coworker… and now the person has made even bigger mistakes than you previously imagined.